Society-for-Internet-Blaseball-Research/blaseball-api-spec/standings.md

 # Standings Details

-Returns inforation for a given standings id from the season object.
+Returns inforation for a given standings ID from the season object.

 ## Endpoint